Transport in Iran: Shiraz Metro

 The Shiraz Metro is a rapid transit system in Shiraz.
 Line one was officially inaugurated on 11 October 2014 after being in construction since 2011; the single line has a length of 10.5 kilometres (6.5 mi) and stops at six stations.
 Line 2 is currently under construction and has a length of 15 kilometres (9.3 mi).
 The metro currently has a daily ridership of 500 000 passengers with 27 trains in operation.

 Tabriz Metro

 The Tabriz Metro is a metro system serving the city of Tabriz.
 The first line was opened on 28 August 2015 with a 7-kilometre length and six stations.
 There is also a regional commuter line planned to the city of Sahand.
-Line one runs Northwest from El Goli Station to Ostad Shahriar Station.
+Line one runs Northwest from El Goli Station to Noor Station.

 Total Length

 The total route length of the various Metros is 253 km.

 Roadways and automobiles

+In 2011 the country had 173,000 km of roads, of which 73% were paved.
+In 2008 there were nearly 100 passenger cars for every 1,000 inhabitants.